cloudfoundry/cf-acceptance-tests/README.md

 * `include_isolation_segments`: Flag to include isolation segment tests.
 * `include_private_docker_registry`: Flag to run tests that rely on a private docker image.
 [See below](#private-docker).
 * `include_persistent_app`: Flag to run tests in `one_push_many_restarts_test.go`.
-* `include_privileged_container_support`: Flag to include privileged container tests.
-Requires capi.nsync.diego_privileged_containers and capi.stager.diego_privileged_containers to be enabled for tests to pass.
 * `include_route_services`: Flag to include the route services tests.
 Diego must be deployed for these tests to pass.
 * `include_routing`: Flag to include the routing tests.
 * `include_routing_isolation_segments`: Flag to include routing isolation segments.
 [See below](#routing-isolation-segments)